An European project to develop the first superconducting coherent quantum annealer

 Qilimanjaro Quantum Tech, S.L.
 (QILI), Barcelona (Spain).

-Heisenberg Quantum Simulations (HQS), Karlsruhe (Germany).
+HQS Quantum Simulations (HQS), Karlsruhe (Germany).

 Together, they will develop all the hardware components and software to operate quantum annealer prototypes.